octobercms/docs/database-model.md

         ];
     }

-Uploading a file

-A simple HTML form for uploading a file.
+Build a form for uploading a file:

     <?= Form::open(['files' => true]) ?>